Thrifty Hiker

 The Naturehike Cloud Up: Big Agnes killer?

-The Naturehike Cloud-Up Tent
+Front Shot of The Naturehike Cloud Up Tent

-The Naturehike Cloud Up 1 has a pack size of just 40cm x 12cm / 15.7″ x 4.7″, so pretty comparable to other Ali Express tents we’ve looked at on the blog.
-The outer tent / fly is 120cm wide x 218cm long x 110cm tall (47.2″ x 85.8″ x 43.3″).
-Inside , the actual sleeping area or inner tent is 104cm wide x 212.5cm long x 100cm tall (40.9″ x 83.6″ x 39.3″).
+The Naturehike Cloud Up has a pack size of just 41cm x 13cm x 13cm, so comparable to other Ali Express tents we’ve looked at on the blog.
+The tent inside space is 210cm in length x 110cm in width and 100cm in height (83 × 43 × 40 in).

 The Naturehike Cloud Up is made from 20D Silicone, with a 4000mm rated hydrostatic head – somewhat higher than average for tents in this price bracket.
-2000mm certainly tends to be more common, so there is an instant waterproofing advantage there.
-The pole is made from 7001 Aluminium alloy, and – like the Taga – the Cloud Up 1 we got came with a separate included groundsheet.
+The size 2000mm certainly tends to be more common, so there is an instant waterproofing advantage there.
+The pole is made from 7001 Aluminium alloy, and – like the Taga – the Cloud Up 1 we got came with a separately included groundsheet.

-Pitching the Cloud Up 1 was totally straightforward.
+Pitching the Cloud Up 1 was very straightforward.
 It certainly helps only having 1 pole to worry about!
 The buckles on the fly clip right into the inner tent, and it only needed very minimal adjustment for a respectable first pitch.

 Like with the Taga, incorporating the groundsheet didn’t feel very intuitive, although I did manage to get it done.
 But in all honesty, I’m not super hot on groundsheets most of the time anyway.
 My view is that unless you’re going somewhere particularly rough and rocky, you probably won’t need it.